AmirAgassi/Moonshine/README.md

 # Moonshine
  Game during the day, mine at night.
 Automatically.

 # I do NOT support buying gaming GPU's to solely mine.
-This program is meant for gamers who already own GPU's to make a solid income with their silicon.
+This script is meant for gamers who already own GPU's to make a solid income with their silicon.

 # Intro